Effective Strategic Alignment

 • Gathering alignment data

-Section 5: Setting Direction – The strategic view
+Section 8: Setting Direction – The strategic view

-• What defines the strategic perspective?
+• Strategy formulation and strategic perspective?

 • What core strategic components should you use?